ubershibs/100-days-of-code/log.md

 ## Day 16: July 8, 2016

 **Today's Progress**: Plugged away on my book trading app.
 Learning about Angular Material...
 Getting quite a bit more comfortable with Angular.
+Also did a bunch of Ruby exercises on HackerRank.
+Drove my rank up ~2000 places in one evening.
+Nice.